-Observed mass excitations contain other long-term effects from the solid Earth, including PGR effects, after the removal of the ice load since the Last Glacial Maximum [Peltier, 2009].
-These effects require treatment of the Earth as visco-elastic, whereas the focus here is on time scales of a few years where an elastic assumption should be adequate.
-We remove PGR effects on $\chi_1$ and $\chi_2$ (of ~ 0.33 and -1.73 mas/yr, respectively) using a PGR model [Geruo et al., 2013], which is an updated version of the Paulson et al. (2007) model.
+We remove PGR effects on χ_1 and χ_2 (of~0.33 and -1.73 mas/yr, respectively) using a PGR model [Geruo et al., 2013], which is an updated version of the Paulson et al. [2007] model.
 The same PGR model [Geruo et al., 2013] is also used to remove PGR effects in the GRACE estimates.
-PGR model error will affect the estimated long-term trends of GRACE and polar motion, but as the same linear PGR trends are removed from both GRACE and polar motion, PGR model error will not affect GRACE-polar motion comparisons and conclusions of the present study.
-Furthermore, the rate changes discussed here are independent to PGR model error, which is considered a linear signal in the studied time scales.
+PGR model error will affect the estimated long-term trends of GRACE and polar motion, but as the same linear PGR trends are removed from both GRACE and polar motion, PGR model error will not affect the GRACE-polar motion comparisons and conclusions of the present study.
+Furthermore, the rate changes discussed here are independent of PGR model error, which is considered a linear signal in the studied time scales.

-2.2 Polar Motion Excitations from GRACE and Climate Models
+2.2.
+Polar Motion Excitations From GRACE and Climate Models

-We use GRACE Release-05 (RL05) monthly gravity solutions provided by the Center for Space Research (CSR), University of Texas at Austin.
+[9] We use GRACE Release-05 (RL05) monthly gravity solutions provided by the Center for Space Research (CSR), The University of Texas at Austin.
 The gravity solutions cover the period January 2003 to December 2011.
-We have replaced the degree-2 harmonic (Stokes) coefficients (C21, C22, S21, S22, C20) by the SLR estimates provided by CSR [Cheng and Ries, 2012].
-GRACE estimates of surface mass redistribution have limited spatial resolution reflected by the maximum degree and order 60 of the RL05 spherical harmonic expansion, with additional loss of resolution from filtering to suppress error sources (high degree and order noise and longitudinal stripes) [Wahr et al., 2006; Chen et al., 2007].
-Polar motion excitations due to mass change over polar ice sheets, mountain glaciers, TWS, and sea level change can be computed from GRACEderived surface mass change.
-However, a major challenge is the leakage effect between land (especially coastal ice) and ocean signals, and how to reduce the leakage effect and better separate and quantify different contributions.
+We have replaced the degree-2 harmonic (Stokes) coefficients (C21, C22, S21, S22, and C20) by the SLR estimates provided by CSR [Cheng and Ries, 2012].
+GRACE estimates of surface mass redistribution have limited spatial resolution reflected by the maximum degree and order 60 of the RL05 spherical harmonic expansion, with additional loss of resolution from filtering to suppress error sources (high-degree and high-order noise and longitudinal stripes) [Wahr et al., 2006; Chen et al., 2007].
+Polar motion excitations due to mass change over polar ice sheets, mountain glaciers, TWS, and sea level change can be computed from GRACE-derived surface mass change.
+However, a major challenge is the leakage effect between land (especially coastal ice) and ocean signals and how to reduce the leakage effect and better separate and quantify different contributions.

-The forward modeling method has been proved to be successful in effectively reducing leakage effect on regional studies [e.g., Chen et al., 2006, 2009; Wouters et al., 2008].
-Here, we extend the forward modeling method from regional to global scales, and apply it to GRACE monthly gravity solutions to derived surface mass change grids, which are expected to contain less leakage, or improved recovery of ice loss signals.
-Full details of the forward modeling approach, and related computations are provided in the online Supporting Information (SI).
-A brief synopsis is the following:
+[10] The forward modeling method has been proved to be successful in effectively reducing leakage effect on regional studies [e.g., Chen et al., 2006, 2009; Wouters et al., 2008].
+Here we extend the forward modeling method from regional to global scales and apply it to GRACE monthly gravity solutions to derived surface mass change grids, which are expected to contain less leakage, or improved recovery of ice loss signals.
+Full details of the forward modeling approach and related computations are provided in the online supporting information).
+A brief synopsis is the following.

-- On a global 1°x1° grid, we first assign initial trial mass changes (e.g., GRACE apparent mass changes after filtering and smoothing) to each grid point over land and ocean.
-The trial mass grid is converted into spherical harmonics (with the same resolution as GRACE data). - 2) We then convert spherical harmonics of the trial mass grid back to a spatial grid after applying GRACE data processing procedures to the spherical harmonic representation of the trial mass field (including truncation and smoothing). - 3) We compare the processed trial spatial grid with the GRACE apparent mass grid and adjust the trial mass rates accordingly.
-Steps 1 to 3 are repeated iteratively, until the processed trial mass grid matches the GRACE apparent mass grid.
+[11] 1.
+On a global $1^{\circ} \times 1^{\circ}$ grid, we first assign initial trial mass changes (e.g., GRACE apparent mass changes after filtering and smoothing) to each grid point over land and ocean.
+The trial mass grid is converted into spherical harmonics (with the same resolution as GRACE data).

+[12] 2.
+We then convert the spherical harmonics of the trial mass grid back to a spatial grid after applying GRACE data processing procedures to the spherical harmonic